tjw-lint/vue3-snapshot-serializer/README.md

 <!--
 attributesToClear      | []                | Takes an array of attribute strings, like `['title', 'id']`, to remove the values from these attributes. `<input title id class="stuff">`. formatting             | See above example | These options format the snapshot.
-[See all available options here](https://github.com/beautify-web/js-beautify/blob/master/js/src/html/options.js). sortAttributes         | `true`            | Sorts the attributes inside HTML elements in the snapshot.
-This helps make snapshot diffs easier to read. verbose                | `true`            | Logs to the console errors or other messages if true. **Strongly recommended** if using experimental features. addInputValues         | `false`           | **EXPERIMENTAL** Displays the value of form fields. `<input>` becomes `<input value="whatever">` in your snapshots.
+[See all available options here](https://github.com/beautify-web/js-beautify/blob/master/js/src/html/options.js). verbose                | `true`            | Logs to the console errors or other messages if true. **Strongly recommended** if using experimental features. addInputValues         | `false`           | **EXPERIMENTAL** Displays the value of form fields. `<input>` becomes `<input value="whatever">` in your snapshots.
 Requires you pass in `wrapper`, not `wrapper.html()`.
 On deeply nested components, it may exceed callstack. stringifyObjects       | `false`           | **EXPERIMENTAL** Replaces `title="[object Object]"` with `title="{a:'asdf'}"` in your snapshots, allowing you to see the data in the snapshot.
 Requires you to pass in `wrapper`, not `wrapper.html()`.
 This is still a work in progress.
 On deeply nested components, it may exceed callstack.